 The Respiratory Care Department offers patients a variety of diagnostic and therapeutic options, including oxygen therapy, fiberoptic bronchoscopy, and outpatient testing services, including pulmonary function testing and bronchial provocation testing.
-Pulmonary function testing is also available at the St. Clair Hospital Outpatient Center - Peters Township.

 More than 40 million Americans suffer from some type of chronic sleep disorder.
 The Sleep Disorders Center is equipped to diagnose and treat various types of disorders, including insomnia, narcolepsy (inability to stay awake despite a good night’s sleep), and sleep apnea (failure to breathe during sleep).

 The center is staffed by respiratory therapists and registered polysomnographers specializing in sleep disorders.
 Patients are referred for evaluation and testing by their primary care physicians and monitored during an overnight stay at the Hospital’s Sleep Disorders Center.

 The Sleep Disorders Center offers home sleep testing.
 Patients denied an in-lab study by their insurer might be eligible for a home diagnostic study.
 For more information please call 412.942.2035.